Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Ox (MPMM).md

 aliases: ["Ox"]
 ---
 # Ox
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-72, Volo's Guide to Monsters p.
-208*
+72*

 Oxen are domesticated cattle bred for milk and meat production and for hauling.
 Many cultures incorporate the ox into their labor and diets.